ArdWang/NEWCONCEPTENGLISH2/README.md

 #### Lesson33 Out of darkness

 One afternoon the girl set out from the coast and she was caught in a storm.
 She boat struck a rock so she jumped into sea.
 She swam that night covered a distance of 8 miles.
 Early next morning, she reached the shore.
 She had seen light was high up on the cliffs and she climbed up.
 She found herself in hospital.

+#### Lesson34 Quick work
+Dan Robinson was worried.
+He had received a letter from the local police.
+He went to the station yesterday.
+He is not worried anymore.
+The police had been found his bicycle.
+Dan not only was surprised but he was amused as well.
+He bicycle was stolen twenty years gao.He was fifteen then.